GaffariCelik/SolidWasteClassification/README.md

 # Multi-Layer Feature Fusion for High-Accuracy Solid Waste Classification using a Hybrid Deep Learning Model

-This project utilizes **deep learning and computer vision techniques** to classify solid waste images.
+This study utilizes **deep learning and computer vision techniques** to classify solid waste images.
 The goal is to automatically identify different waste types (plastic, paper, metal, glass, etc.) to facilitate recycling processes.

 # Technologies Used
 - Python